zenustech/zeno/BUILD.md

 ## Fetch submodules (optional)

-You may optionally get the submodules of Zeno as well (for some extension modules):
+You may *optionally* get the submodules of Zeno as well (for some extension modules like [ZPC](github.com/zenustech/zpc) or [LibIGL](https://github.com/zenustech/libigl)):

 ```bash
 git submodule update --init --recursive
 ```

+> The submodules are really huge (~40MB), if you find it too slow, you may give up for now and try it later.
+Zeno can still build without these submodules.

 > Hint: `git submodule update --init --recursive` should also be executed every time you `git pull` (when you'd like to synchronize with latest updates).